 Located at the corner of one of Paris' elegant old covered passageways (galeries), Le Grand Colbert is a traditional French brasserie dating to 1900 — but its history stretches much further back than that.

-Tourists and local business people come for lunch or dinner not only for the solid, reasonably priced cuisine, but also — if not more so — for the opulent dining room.
-With its wall-to-ceiling mirrors, ornate wall paintings, green plants and zinc bar, the restaurant seems caught in a long-past Belle-Epoque Paris, and that's precisely its charm.
+Tourists and local business people come for lunch or dinner not only for the solid, reasonably priced cuisine, but also — if not more so — for the opulent period dining room.
+With its wall-to-ceiling mirrors, ornate wall paintings, green plants and zinc bar, the restaurant seems frozen in Belle-Epoque Paris, and that's precisely its charm.

 There's even an imposing, humorously pompous bust of the man the restaurant is named for — Jean-Baptiste Colbert, a minister to King Louis XIV — jutting out from one of the leather booths.

 The eye-catching tile-mosaic floors that grace the premises are identical to those found in the adjoining Galerie Vivienne, and for good reason: before it was made into a restaurant at the turn of the 20th century, the Colbert was itself a covered passageway, built in 1825 and a rival to the Vivienne.
-This long legacy earned it the honor of being named a Parisian heritage site in recent years.
+This long legacy led to it being accorded a great honor: being named a Parisian heritage site.

 It shares these qualities with other classic Parisian brasseries such as the nearby Gallopin (see our full review here).
 When you're looking for a bit of luxury and tradition but can't afford too much pomp and circumstance, these traditional city eateries are a very good bet.